SerenityOS/serenity/CONTRIBUTING.md

 ## Code submission policy

 Nobody is perfect, and sometimes we mess things up.
-That said, here are some good dos & dont's to try and stick to:
+That said, here are some good dos & don'ts to try and stick to:

 **Do:**